tuqqu/tui-chan/README.md

 # tui-chan
-An imageboard Terminal User Interface.
+An Imageboard Terminal User Interface.
+Currently supports 4chan only.

 ![demo](docs/demo.gif)

-Currently supports 4chan only.

 ## Installation
 Download the [latest release][latest-releases].
 The binary executable is `tui-chan`.
 Put it in your PATH so that you can execute it from everywhere.